ampproject/amphtml/spec/amp-email-format.md

 --001a114634ac3555ae05525685ae--
 ```

-# Replying/forwarding semantics
+## Replying/forwarding semantics

 To start, the email client strips out the `text/x-amp-html` part of the MIME tree when a user replies to or forwards an AMP email message.
 This is why it is important that an email provide alternative content in the HTML part.

-# Authentication
+## Authentication

 There is no authentication for outgoing XHR calls from AMP email messages.
 Every XHR request is considered anonymous.
 Email senders should not rely on cookies to authenticate outgoing XHR requests from emails.

 **Note:** There is also no plan to include things like OAuth tokens to authenticate a user to a request.

-# Feedback & Support
+## Feedback & Support

-For support and feedback on AMP4Email, please use the following channels:
+For support and feedback on AMP4Email, please use the following channel:

 [https://github.com/ampproject/amphtml/blob/master/CONTRIBUTING.md#ongoing-participation](https://github.com/ampproject/amphtml/blob/master/CONTRIBUTING.md#ongoing-participation)